thunder-spb/dh-docker-scanner/README.md

 Project homepage and documentation is here: https://github.com/goodwithtech/dockle/

+# What is Hadolint

+> A smarter Dockerfile linter that helps you build [best practice](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices) Docker images.
+The linter is parsing the Dockerfile into an AST and performs rules on top of the AST.
+It is standing on the shoulders of [ShellCheck](https://github.com/koalaman/shellcheck) to lint the Bash code inside `RUN` instructions.

+Project homepage and documentation is here: https://github.com/hadolint/hadolint/

 # Versions

 - Alpine version: _3.12_
 - Trivy (**trivy**) version: _0.15.0_, Home: https://github.com/aquasecurity/trivy/
 - Dockle (**dockle**) version: _0.3.1_, Home: https://github.com/goodwithtech/dockle/
+- Hadolint (**hadolint**) version: _1.19.0_, Home: https://github.com/hadolint/hadolint/

 # Usage